 The guides explained how to lean forward when they went uphill, and back going downhill.
 The ride was pleasant, lasting about 15 minutes and looping through the woods, where it was pretty and shaded.

 When the ride was over the kids dismounted and thanked their ponies, Chia and Munchie.
-And I made a mental note to not let two years pass again before our next visit.
+And I made a mental note to not let a year pass again before our next visit.

 The Rock Creek Park Horse Center is located at 5100 Glover Road.
 Hours are 10am – 6pm Monday – Friday, and 9am – 5pm Saturday and Sunday. pony rides are offered on weekends April – October and also on weekdays June – August.
 It’s $20 for a 15-minute ride, and they are offered every 30 minutes 1-3:30pm on weekends (3 & 3:30pm weekdays), and you can call ahead to reserve a time.
 Children must be at least 2.5 years old and 30″ tall.
 They also offer trail rides for kids ages 12 and up.
 For $40/rider, you can take a guided one-our trail ride at walking pace through Rock Creek Park.